commitglobal/cso_paul/.ruler/backend.md

 - Name variables, functions, and classes descriptively and consistently.
 - Write modular code: split logic into reusable functions and classes.
 - Add concise docstrings to all public functions and classes.
+- Don't use hardcoded strings, if possible.
+If a function exists to generate that string, use it.
+If the string is a constant, define it in its (or another appropriate) module.

 ## Testing Requirements
 - Store tests in `tests.py` or a `tests/` directory within each app.